Are you considering a career in either property or community association management?

 Some common responsibilities include collecting rent and making certain repairs get done.
 Property managers also show units to prospective residents.

-In essence, they are the on-staff go-between for the company and the residences.
-They ensure the residences get the services they need for excellent housing and make sure the company also receives payment.
+Essentially, they are the on-staff go-between for the company and the residences.
+They ensure the pads get the services they need for excellent housing, and the company also receives payment.

 certain qualifications.